A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Results

+where the grid-points $x_{i,n}$ correspond to the grid-points in the simulation with $n=41$ nodes.
+This error is a variant of the $L^1$-norm in which we evaluate the solution to the equations on the same grid-points.

+Figure \ref{fig:convergence} shows some of the results for error $\epsilon_{|41|}$, where we show the relations of the errors with the element size $h$ for the displacement velocity, and the error of the relative surface area of the wound.

+From the left plot, we see that the absolute error of the displacement velocity decreases consistently as $h$ becomes smaller.
+The average slope of this graph is 2.1882, hence the order of convergence is about $\mathcal{O}(h^2)$.
+From the right plot, we see that the absolute error of the relative surface area of the wound decreases consistently as $h$ becomes smaller.
+The average slope of this graph is 2.2092, showing an order of convergence about $\mathcal{O}(h^2)$ as well.
+We note that all averaged slopes of the logarithms of the absolute errors of the variables and the relative surface area of the wound show an overall consistent convergence of order $\mathcal{O}(h^2)$.
+One finds these slopes in Table \ref{tab:slopes} in Appendix 4.

-To validate the stability for the reaction-transport equations, we perturb the initial density of the fibroblasts, the myofibroblasts, the chemokines and collagen.
-We use two levels ($5\times 10^{-4}$ and $3\times 10^{-4}$) for the chemokine decay rate $\delta_c$.
-We use 200 elements to divide the domain of computation between 0 and 1, which represents half a domain of a wound on which we perform computations.
+To validate the stability for the model, we perturb the initial conditions around equilibria using sine functions, and we vary the parameters $\delta_c$ and $\mu$.
+We use $n=500$ elements to divide the domain of computation between 0 and 1, which represents half a domain of the modeled skin on which we perform computations.
 This is possible due to the symmetry of the model.
+We fix all parameters except for $\delta_c$ and $\mu$.
+The values of the fixed parameters are given in Table \ref{Parameters}.
+When not stated otherwise, for time integration, we use a step of $\Delta t=5\times10^{-1}$ days.

-We perturb the initial density of the fibroblasts and collagen by using a sine function with amplitude $10$ and $10^{-2}$, respectively.
-This is possible because the equilibrium densities of the fibroblasts and collagen are non-zero.
-For the initial density of the myofibroblasts and chemokines we use uniform splines with 21 knots.
-On the boundaries, the knots have zero value, and in between the values are 6 and 3 for the myofibroblasts, and $2\times10^{-15}$ and $0.5\times10^{-15}$ for the chemokines.
-This way we ensure that the myofibroblast and chemokine density values are positive.
-We show the most significant simulation results.
+For the initial conditions, we vary the number of waves $k$ using three levels (1, 5 and 10).
+We perturb the initial condition for the fibroblasts and collagen by using a sine function with amplitude $10$ cells/cm$^3$ and $10^{-2}$ g/cm$^3$, respectively.
+This is possible because the equilibrium distribution of the fibroblasts and the equilibrium density of collagen are non-zero.
+For the initial condition of the myofibroblasts and the signaling molecules we use uniform splines with $2k+1$ knots.
+On the boundaries, the knots have zero value, and in between the values are 3 and 6 cells/cm$^3$ for the myofibroblasts, and $0.5\times10^{-15}$ and $2\times10^{-15}$ g/cm$^3$ for the signaling molecules.
+This way we ensure that the myofibroblast distribution and signaling molecule density values are positive.
+The initial amplitudes of the displacement velocity and effective strain are 0.05 and 0.5, respectively.

-Figure \ref{Fig4} shows the evolution of the constituents in case the eigenvalues are real-valued.
-We see that within 400 days, the fibroblasts, the myofibroblasts and the chemokines reach the equilibrium, while collagen take a longer time to reach equilibrium.
-Because of the initial perturbation, the fibroblasts are reduced at the right boundary, while the myofibroblasts and the chemokines are increased at the right boundary.
-Hence, the fibroblasts increase after one day, while the myofibroblasts and chemokines decrease after one day.
-The collagen density shows normal behavior, where all values gradually move towards the equilibrium density $\overline{\rho}=0.1125$.